 The Altoona College Non-tenure-line Promotion Review Committees shall be responsible for conducting the college-level review of all full-time non-tenure-line faculty seeking promotion at the Altoona College.

-Approved by the Associate Dean for Academic Affairs on October 30, 2017
+- Approved by the Vice Chancellor for Academic Affairs on October 30, 2017

-Approved by the Associate Dean for Academic Affairs on September 20, 2017
+- Approved by the Vice Chancellor for Academic Affairs on September 20, 2017